nju-websoft/SkeletonKBQA/README.md

 Note that the above three modules are correspond to the arguement `module` in `kbcqa/method_ir/ir_pipeline.py`.

-Run the provided SIR script as:
+Run the provided SIR scripts as:
 ```
 bash run_sir_LCQ.sh
 bash run_sir_GraphQ.sh